FelixYuHengYang/CEE4530/Lab 2 - Acid Rain/labfire_Lab2_Report.md

 A pH probe was first calibrated using the ProCoda software and then inserted into the lake to measure pH.
 The settings were adjusted so that the probe would log pH measurements every second (again manipulated using ProCoda.)
 The probe was placed away from the effluent and close to the center of the lake, keeping in mind to avoid the turbulence caused by the spinning stir bar.
 ProCoda thus creates a file with time points and respective pH values.

 ##Sample Taking
-Samples from the lake were taken at time 0, 5, 10, 15, and 20 minutes.
+Samples were taken from the lake at time 0, 5, 10, 15, and 20 minutes.
 For this step, labeled plastic beakers were dipped into the lake and approximately 100 mL of sample were removed each time.

 ##Second Experiment
-For the second experiment, the substance contributing to the positive ANC of the lake was switched from $NaHCO_3$ to $CaCO_3$.
+For the second experiment, the substance contributing to the positive ANC of the lake was changed from $NaHCO_3$ to $CaCO_3$.
 The amount of $CaCO_3$ added was 742 mg (again to get the target 50 μeq/L initial ANC.)
 Steps 1-3 were repeated, but samples were not obtained for this experiment (step 4.)

 ##General Measurements
 The effluent rate was measured by measuring the volume of effluent per 15 seconds.
 The volume of water was calculated by measuring the mass of the tank with and without the lake water, thus calculating the mass of water, and dividing by the theoretical density of water.